 In 2017 she exhibited in Colborne, Ontario in a group show celebrating older women, titled "Women of a Certain Age".

 In 2018 Suzanne collaborated with non-objective artist, Nancy Simmons Smith in a show at the Kent Farndale Gallery, Port Perry, Ontario, titled "Bathing Beauties and Blue Lagoons".

-Suzanne's most recent body of work comprises a group of 20 oil portraits depicting people in the workplace.
+Suzanne's next body of work comprised a group of 21 oil portraits depicting people in the workplace.
 A group of 16 of these were on exhibit in Peterborough at the Ashburnham Alehouse, 128 Hunter Street, titled "People in the Workplace".
-Five new portraits were added in 2019 and will be exhibited at the Peterborough Public Library, 345 Aylmer S. N, Peterborough, during the month of September 2019.
+Five new portraits were added in 2019 and were exhibited at the Peterborough Public Library, 345 Aylmer S. N, Peterborough, during the months of September and October 2019.

 The most recent paintings titled "Welcome to the Jungle" evolved from years of figurative work combined with experimental imagined landscapes.
 The series is made up of 2 sets of dip tychs.
 At 60" x 36" each painting makes an emphatic impression.